 Fleas may be found on cats and dogs throughout the year but in the northern hemisphere, they are more common in warmer months of late spring and early autumn since the environment is more suitable for larval growth during this time.

 Do any other insects look like fleas?

 Many insects look like fleas.
 The sand flea, also called chigger, jigger flea or chigoe flea is found in tropical countries.
 Like the cat and dog flea, it has a wingless body and usually burrows and lives in the sand.
-Chigoe fleas attack bare footed persons and burrow deep into the soft skin of the feet.
+Sand fleas bite people with bare feet and burrow deep into the soft skin of the feet.
 This can lead to severe inflammation and ulceration as well as secondary infections if ignored.

 Gnats and fruit flies are also often confused with fleas however; these are winged insects and can fly.
 Other insects that look like fleas are the tobacco flea beetles but they usually do not take on cats, dogs or humans as hosts.
 Flea beetles jump like fleas due to their large hind legs.
 The flea hopper is also much like the flea beetle due to its long legs.
 The flea beetle and flea hopper are very good jumpers as well.